0b1-k/Humble-Roots-Project-deprecated-/README.md

 For in-depth details about the project, check out the [project documentation](./docs/HumbleRootsProject.pdf).

+This project was entered as part of the **[Hack A Day Prize 2015](https://hackaday.io/project/6458-the-humble-roots-project)**.
+Please show your support and give it some love :)

 ![Humble Roots Lab](./docs/humbleroots.png "Humble Roots Lab")

 **Plant Growth Timelapse**